-Domain Namespace: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System.

-Domain Name Registrant: Sometimes referred to as the "owner" of a Domain Name, but more properly the person(s) or entity(ies) registered with a Domain Name Registrar as having the right to control how a Domain Name is used, such as the natural person or Legal Entity that is listed as the "Registrant" by WHOIS or the Domain Name Registrar.
+Domain Namespace: The set of all possible Domain Names that are subordinate to a single node properly the person(s) or entity(ies) registered with a Domain Name Registrar as having the right to control how a Domain Name is used, such as the natural person or Legal Entity that is listed as the "Registrant" by WHOIS or the Domain Name Registrar.

-Domain Name Registrar: A person or entity that registers Domain Names under the auspices of or by agreement with: (i) the Internet Corporation for Assigned Names and Numbers (ICANN), (ii) a national Domain Name authority/registry, or (iii) a Network Information Center (including their affiliates, contractors, delegates, successors, or assignees).
+Domain Name Registrant: Sometimes referred to as the "owner" of a Domain Name, but more of or by agreement with: (i) the Internet Corporation for Assigned Names and Numbers (ICANN), their affiliates, contractors, delegates, successors, or assignees).